Prevent Refugee Homelessness in Haringey!

 Housing Crisis meets Hostile Environment

-The Government has been on a long-running mission to establish a “Hostile Environment” for migrants and refugees.
-The latest iteration of this is to grant asylum seekers refugee status, only to follow it swiftly with an eviction notice asking them to vacate their Home Office accommodation without any support to move on.
+Successive Governments have been on a long-running mission to establish a “Hostile Environment” for migrants and refugees.
+One iteration of this hostility is to grant asylum seekers refugee status, only to follow it swiftly with an eviction notice asking them to vacate their Home Office accommodation without any support to move on.

 This creates a perfect storm for these members of our community, many of whom are living with the effects of conflict and trauma and are in the very early stages of rebuilding their lives.
 In other words, they are being set up to fail.

 However, where the problem is financial - we can all help.
-We might not be able to change government policy, but we can counter it with solidarity and generosity for these vulnerable members of our community.
+We might not be able to end the Hostile Environment yet, but we can counter it with solidarity and generosity for these vulnerable members of our community.

 Although they are facing the UK’s dysfunctional and often discriminatory housing market with no savings (having lived on £8 a week for months or even years on end, without the right to work), no references, no credit history, and no guarantors, we know that in all of us, they have friends and allies in the community who can support them at this most critical moment of transition.